Hidden Lake Overlook Trail in Glacier National Park: Is It Worth It?

 Hanging Gardens

-The only obstacle was the snow.
+The hard-packed, slippery snow soon became the only obstacle along the Hidden Lake Overlook Trail.
 Even during the last days of June, the snowy blanket covered most of the trail.
 In fact, the path that cut through the Hanging Gardens was invisible at that time.
-Tall, yellow road markers positioned along the Hidden Lake Trail were the only referring points during the uphill climb.
+Tall, yellow road markers positioned along the first sections of the Hidden Lake Overlook Trail were the only referring points that didn’t let the hikers go off course.

 Hidden Lake Overlook Hike ----- Roads and Destinations

-Hidden Lake Overlook Hike: Small Valley with Ponds
+Hidden Lake Overlook Trail: A Small Valley with Ponds

 Hidden Lake Overlook Hike ----- Roads and Destinations